A Reset MapStill Becoming

 Ten minutes in.
 One plan out.
 Nothing you didn't ask for.

-Less than one hour with a lawyer, financial consultant, or therapist.
+Less than the cost of one hour with a lawyer, financial consultant, or therapist.

-If the Reset Map doesn't give you a clear next step, I'll refund it.
+If the Reset Map doesn't give you a clear next step, reply to your purchase receipt and I'll refund it.